Zarkantho/module_data/mongo-2.5.5_generated/storage/storage_layer_structure/interface/24/README.md

-# Interface for TODO: Name this group
+# Interface for Cloner And Copy Commands
 This interface information represents symbols that are defined in this group but used in other modules.
 Does not include symbols defined in this group that are used inside this module.

 ### src/mongo/db/cloner.cpp